Your cart

 The best method is the one that fits your lifestyle and the moment you're in.
 When in doubt, start with a lower dose and give it time: the right experience is worth the patience.

 Which one will it be?
-The fast-acting ascent of inhaled cannabis, or the slow build (but deeper effects) of an edible?
+The fast-acting ascent of inhaled cannabis, or the slow build (but longer lasting effects) of an edible?
 There’s no wrong answer, and we’re here to help.

 Here at URB, we’re all about putting the power of choice in your hands.
 From the delicious options in our Edibles Collection, Drinks Collection, and Mile High Skybites to the high-flying fun of our Joints Collection, we’ve got you covered.